Beliavsky/Fortran-code-on-GitHub/README.md

 [scream](https://github.com/E3SM-Project/scream): global atmosphere model targeted towards 3 km ("cloud resolving") resolution.
 It is part of the Energy Exascale Earth System Model (E3SM)

+[(urban Dutch Atmospheric Large Eddy Simulation (u-dales)](https://github.com/uDALES/u-dales): large-eddy simulation (LES) model for urban environments.
+LES is an approach to turbulence modelling used in computational fluid dynamics to simulate turbulent flows over a wide range of spatial and temporal scales.

 [Unified Forecast System (UFS) weather model](https://github.com/ufs-community/ufs-weather-model): weather model is used in several of the UFS applications, including the medium-range weather application and the short-range weather application.

 [weather-buoys](https://github.com/modern-fortran/weather-buoys): Processing weather buoy data in parallel, from modern-fortran